Ohio University Online MHA Program - Master of Health Administration

 |Online MPH - Master of Public Health||Master's Degree||Visit Site|

 What to Expect from the Ohio University Online MHA

 Admission Requirements: Applicants to the online MHA program must hold a BS from a regionally accredited institution with a GPA of 3.0 or greater.
 In addition, they must have two years of full-time professional work experience in the US healthcare system, as well as excellent writing skills in English.
 GRE/GMAT test score submission is optional.
 Applicants should submit an application and fee, official transcripts, a current resume specifically focused on healthcare experience, three letters of recommendation, a statement of good standing (for current medical students), and TOEFL test scores if applicable.
 Students must also have an understanding of financial accounting and statistics, which can be met before beginning the program.

 Study Plan: The Ohio University online MHA consists of twelve, three-credit courses that each last seven weeks.
-By taking one course at a time, students can graduate in about two years.
+Students can graduate in about two years by taking one course at a time.
 Most students in the MHA program spend 20 to 25 hours per week on each class.
-Students may begin the program in fall, spring, and summer.
+Students may begin the program in the fall, spring, and summer.

 Online Experience: Blackboard is Ohio University’s online management system.
-Although most courses are asynchronous, there may be some live sessions and activities scheduled.
-When sessions are live, students have an opportunity to choose the best time that works best for them.
+Although most courses are asynchronous, some live sessions and activities may be scheduled.
+When sessions are live, students can choose the best time that works best for them.
 The curriculum is practical, flexible, collaborative, innovative, and diverse, allowing students to develop a well-rounded MHA education.
 Discussions between faculty, students, and industry leaders foster community, relationship building, networking, and teamwork.
-Faculty maintain live virtual office hours as well as hosting and participating in online discussions with students.
+Faculty maintain live virtual office hours and host and participate in online discussions with students.

 On-Site Requirements: The program is 100 percent online, but students are welcome to participate in graduation on campus.